TeYuanLiu/teyuanliu.github.io/content/blog/linux.md

 ## Bootup

 The Linux kernel acts as a bridge between hardware and software.
 When we press the power button of a Linux machine:
--   The bootloader, usually GRUB, loads the kernel into Random Access Memory (RAM).
+-   The bootloader, usually GRand Unified Bootloader (GRUB), loads the kernel into the Random Access Memory (RAM).
 -   The kernel detects hardware devices like CPU, RAM, disk, network, etc, and executes the `init` system, which is often `systemd`, to start many subsystems.
     -   Process management subsystem
         -   Signal handling